 - Add carrot, onions, celery, garlic and red pepper flakes to hot dutch oven.
 Stir and heat for 1 -2 minutes.
 Add tomato paste.
 Stir to combine and allow the paste to blend in.

 - Place the roast on top of the vegetables.
-Gently pour the beef broth and red wine over the roast.
+Gently pour 3 cups beef broth and red wine over the roast.
 It should cover most of the roast, but not cover it entirely.
 Add bay leaf, rosemary, thyme and oregano.

 - Cover and bring the pot to a slow boil.
 In the meantime, preheat the oven to 275 degrees F.

 - Once the liquid reaches boiling, keep covered and transfer to hot oven.
 Allow to roast for 5 - 6 hours.
 Check the liquid level about halfway through to ensure it is not evaporating.
-Add more liquid of needed.
+Add more liquid (water, broth or wine) of needed.

 - When done, remove the roast from the pot and place in a large casserole pan.
 Cover with foil to keep warm.